For law firms, collectors, investigators, and insurance teams

 Professional plans

-Professional plans include bulk monitoring, verification reports, exports, and API access for qualifying accounts.
-Plans start at $249/month for bulk monitoring and verification workflows; larger seat counts and enterprise integrations are quoted separately.
+Professional plans are for ongoing monitoring, verification reports, and exports.
+Plans start at $249/month for bulk monitoring workflows; larger seat counts are quoted separately.
+Programmatic Verify API access is priced separately.
 View professional pricing →

 Submit a name.
 We monitor obituary sources and generate verification reports when a match is found.